orion-research/coach/INSTALLATION.md

-﻿# COACH Installation
+# COACH Installation

 # Dependencies
 You will need to install the following software to be able to execute COACH:
 - Neo4j database (community edition, version 3.x)
 - Python 3.x programming language
-- Python libraries: flask, requests, neo4j-driver, and virtualenv (not needed for local development)
+- Python package manager (pip) and some libraries
 - Apache web server (for development/production on server, not needed for local development)